New York University—the largest private research university in the United States—is an urban university with a network of campuses worldwide.

 NYU’s 22,700 undergraduates benefit from extraordinary liberal arts curricula, research opportunities, and an extensive professional network.

 NYU in New York City

 Greenwich Village is NYU’s neighborhood, and New York City is an extension of NYU’s campus.
 The world capital of finance, communication, and culture, New York City offers the best in theater, dance, music, film, libraries, museums, and galleries.
 Here you can access internships that complement course work and professional goals.
-NYU’s alumni network of more than 400,000 and affiliations with corporations, government agencies, and social institutions will help you launch a successful career.
+NYU’s alumni network of nearly half a million and affiliations with corporations, government agencies, and social institutions will help you launch a successful career.

 NYU Abu Dhabi

 NYU Abu Dhabi blends global academic experiences with a liberal arts, sciences, and engineering curriculum.
 In Abu Dhabi, one of the world’s most dynamic cities, you will conduct research, volunteer, intern, and travel in the region and throughout NYU’s global network.

 NYU’s comprehensive liberal arts campus in China’s financial and commercial capital gives you access to Asia’s top companies, media outlets, and museums for class trips and professional opportunities.
 As at the other two campuses, you’ll gain an academic foundation in the humanities, social sciences, and natural sciences before focusing on your major.